mariojuli/azonoAudio/README.md

 In conjuncten with 'EqualizerAPO' a system-wide real-time processing is possible.
 Look in the provided 'Installation_Manual.pdf' to install 'EqualizerAPO' and set up azonoAudio for your system.

-For recommendations or critics you are welcomed to contact under: azono.Audio@outlook.com
+For recommendations or critics you are welcomed to contact: azono.Audio@outlook.com

 azonoAudio was tested on Windows 10 (64 bit) machines only.